You have a blog and you want advertisers buying space from you. Perfect blog monetization!

 Your services.
 Perhaps it started as a hobby, but since you are advertising it, it is a business now.
 So it would be nice to list all your services and prices.

-The add space.
+The advertising space.
 Be clear about the space on your blog that is meant for advertising, and don’t forget to include the price.

 Additional Details to Make a Media Kit More Convincing for Advertisers